bashworthj/seo-refactor/README.md

 4. [Resources](#resources)

 ## Description
-- In this assignment I opti reduced code
+- In this assignment I replaced and added html semantics for SEO.
+I also reduced code in the css so that all elements receiving the the same styling are all receiving the same class attribution.

-## Usage

 ## Visuals
 ![Screen Shot](./assets/images/Horiseon%20_%20Search%20Engine%20Optimization.png)